propublica/timeline-setter/doc/doc.markdown

 ### activateCard

 Show the card matching a given timestamp.
-Right now, timelines only support one card per timestamp
+Right now, timelines only support one card per timestamp.

 <a id="roadmap"></a>
 ## Roadmap